-THE 599 INTRODUCTION TO GRADUATE RESEARCH 3 sem. hrs.
+THE 599 INTRODUCTION TO GRADUATE RESEARCH

 Research is an integral component to any program of advanced studies.
 This course will provide students with the opportunity to research the professional literature related to their field of graduate studies and compile a research paper in APA style with direct guidance and feedback.